FTSE climbs as high oil price pushes up energy shares

 Brent crude oil rose towards $114 a barrel as Sunni

-but is just some 2 percent below its record high hit in late
+far this year, but trades just 2.4 percent below its record high

 In the broader market, investors avoided heavy bets ahead of